-Table 10: Inventory of Ground-Borne Noise Impacts Predicted during Operations for Alternative 3
+Table 10: Inventory of Ground-Borne Noise Impacts Predicted during Operations for Alternativ --

-2. Alternative 3 Option B
+2. Alternative 3 Option B Revised

-As shown in Table 9, levels under Alternative 3B due to ground-borne vibration from train passbys are predicted to exceed the FTA frequent impact criteria at 138 residences and other FTA Category 2 landuses.
-No exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 or 3 land-uses (institutions) under Alternative 3B.
+As shown in Table 9, due to ground-borne vibration from train passbys, levels under Alternative 3B are not predicted to exceed the FTA frequent impact criteria at any residences (FTA Category 2 land uses) or institutional receptors (FTA Category 3 land uses).
+No highly-sensitive land uses, such as laboratories (FTA Category 1), were identified along the Project corridor.

-Similarly, as shown in Table 10, levels under Alternative 3B due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criteria at 303 residences and other FTA Category 2 landuses.
-No exceedances of the FTA ground-borne noise impact criteria are predicted at any Category 3 land-uses (institutions) under Alternative 3B.
+However, as shown in Table 10, due to ground-borne noise from train passbys, levels under Alternative 3B are predicted to exceed the FTA frequent impact criteria at 444 residences and other FTA Category 2 land uses and 5 institutional receptors (Category 3 land uses).